eduflow/audio.peergrade.th/README.md

 audio.peergrade.th
 ==================
-A small install-and-run script for stream audio from OS X to an LG TV over UPnP.
+A small install-and-run script for streaming audio from OS X to an LG TV over UPnP.

 The script first installs: